Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

 - Proper [privileges](https://docs.snowflake.com/en/user-guide/security-access-control-privileges) in Snowflake to create a user and assign them database access.
 - A supported data warehouse.
 Note: Only Snowflake is supported at this time.
 More warehouses coming soon!
 - A <Constant name="cloud" /> account on the [Enterprise or Enterprise+ plan](https://www.getdbt.com/pricing).
+- Support for <Constant name="core" /> and the dbt Fusion engine is coming soon!
+Select features will be introduced in [v1.10](/docs/dbt-versions/core-upgrade/upgrading-to-v1.10) with many more coming in future versions.

 ## Set up in Snowflake